-- 1. This extension is available only if: - the Social Security Administration determines that the individual's disability began at some time before the 60th day of COBRA Continuation Coverage; and - the disability lasts until at least the end of the 18-month period of COBRA Continuation Coverage.
+- 1. This extension is available only if: - the Social Security Administration determines that the individual's disability began at some time before the 60th day of COBRA Continuation Coverage; and - the disability lasts until at least the end of the eighteen (18) month period of COBRA Continuation Coverage.

-Notifying the Plan: you or another family member need to follow this procedure (to notify the Plan) by sending a written notification to the COBRA Administrator of the Social Security Administration determination within 60 days after that determination was received by you or another covered family member.
+Notifying the Plan: you or another family member need to follow this procedure (to notify the Plan) by sending a written notification to the COBRA Administrator of the Social Security Administration determination within sixty (60) days after that determination was received by you or another covered family member.
 Failure to notify the Plan in a timely fashion may jeopardize an individual's rights to extended COBRA coverage.
-The written notice can be sent via first class mail, or be hand-delivered, and is to include your name, the name of the disabled person, the request for extension of COBRA due to a disability, the date the disability began and appropriate documentation in support of the disability including a copy of the written Social Security Administration disability award documentation, and that notice must be received by the COBRA Administrator before the end of the 18-month COBRA Continuation period.
+The written notice can be sent via first class mail, or be hand-delivered, and is to include your name, the name of the disabled person, the request for extension of COBRA due to a disability, the date the disability began and appropriate documentation in support of the disability including a copy of the written Social Security Administration disability award documentation, and that notice must be received by the COBRA Administrator before the end of the eighteen (18) month COBRA Continuation period.

-- 2. The cost of COBRA Continuation Coverage during the additional 11month period of COBRA Continuation Coverage may be 50% higher than the cost for coverage during the first 18-month period. - 3.
-The COBRA Administrator must also be notified within 30 days of the determination by the Social Security Administration that you are no longer disabled.
+- 2. The cost of COBRA Continuation Coverage during the additional eleven (11) month period of COBRA Continuation Coverage may be 50% higher than the cost for coverage during the first eighteen (18) month period. - 3.
+The COBRA Administrator must also be notified within thirty (30) days of the determination by the Social Security Administration that you are no longer disabled.